Udaragithub/gbXML2IDF/README.md

 2. material_data.csv - Summary of material data mapping (Material name of BIM file) and corresponding IDF name
 3. space_data.csv - Summary of space data (name, occupants, heat gain values) and corresponding IDF name

-# Are you familiar with Dynamo for Revit?
+## Are you familiar with Dynamo for Revit?
 A seperate Dynamo script is prepared which converts Autodesk Revit model into an IDF file with a single-click.
 Check the Dynamo script folder

+## Validation of the translator with test cases
+To be updated

+## Research works
+To be updated